-Further, Thailand was once the most potent marijuana country in the world among Southeast Asian countries.
+Further, Thailand was once the most powerful marijuana country in the world among Southeast Asian countries.
 The marijuana plant was still prohibited in Thailand until 1979.
-Thailand
+Thailand Parliament, on the other hand, has always supported the amending of it into the Thailand

-49 Stacy Salomonsen-Sautel et al., "Medical Marijuana Use among Adolescents in Substance Abuse Treatment," Journal of the American Academy of Child & Adolescent Psychiatry 51, no. 7 (2012): 694-702, https://doi.org/10.1016/j.jaac.2012.04.004.
+48 Stacy Salomonsen-Sautel et al., "Medical Marijuana Use among Adolescents in Substance Abuse Treatment," Journal of the American Academy of Child & Adolescent Psychiatry 51, no. 7 (2012): 694-702.

-50 Yu-Wei Luke Chu and Wilbur Townsend, "Joint Culpability: The Effects of Medical Marijuana Laws on Crime," Journal of Economic Behavior & Organization 159 (2019): 502-25.
+49 Yu-Wei Luke Chu and Wilbur Townsend, "Joint Culpability: The Effects of Medical Marijuana Laws on Crime," Journal of Economic Behavior & Organization 159 (2019): 502-25.

-51 Yi Li and Guang Guo, "Heterogeneous Peer Effects on Marijuana Use: Evidence from a Natural Experiment," Social Science & Medicine 252 (2020): 112907, https://doi.org/10.1016/j.socscimed.2020.112907.
+50 Yi Li and Guang Guo, "Heterogeneous Peer Effects on Marijuana Use: Evidence from a Natural Experiment," Social Science & Medicine 252 (2020): 112907.

-52 Nora D Volkow et al., "Adverse Health Effects of Marijuana Use," New England Journal of Medicine 370, no. 23 (2014): 2219-27, https://doi.org/10.1056/NEJMra1402309.
+51 Nora D Volkow et al., "Adverse Health Effects of Marijuana Use," New England Journal of Medicine 370, no. 23 (2014): 2219-27.

-53 Benedikt Fischer, Sharan Kuganesan, and Robin Room, "Medical Marijuana Programs: Implications for Cannabis Control Policy-Observations from Canada," International Journal of Drug Policy 26, no. 1 (2015): 15-19, https://doi.org/10.1016/j.drugpo.2014.09.007.
+52 Benedikt Fischer, Sharan Kuganesan, and Robin Room, "Medical Marijuana Programs: Implications for Cannabis Control Policy-Observations from Canada," International Journal of Drug Policy 26, no. 1 (2015): 15-19.

-54 Mary-Ann Fitzcharles and Shahin Jamal, "Expanding Medical Marijuana Access in Canada: Considerations for the Rheumatologist," The Journal of Rheumatology 42, no. 2 (2015): 143-45, https://doi.org/10.3899/jrheum.131514.
+53 Mary-Ann Fitzcharles and Shahin Jamal, "Expanding Medical Marijuana Access in Canada: Considerations for the Rheumatologist," The Journal of Rheumatology 42, no. 2 (2015): 143-45.

-55 Jennifer H Martin and Yvonne A Bonomo, "Medicinal Cannabis in Australia: The Missing Links," Medical Journal of Australia 204, no. 10 (2016): 371-73, https://doi.org/10.5694/mja16.00234.
-232
+54 Jennifer H Martin and Yvonne A Bonomo, "Medicinal Cannabis in Australia: The Missing Links," Medical Journal of Australia 204, no. 10 (2016): 371-73.

-Parliament, on the other hand, has always supported the amending of it into the Thailand Narcotics Act B.E 2562 on 1 January 2019, which ultimately authorized medicinal marijuana.56 Through manufacturing and sales permits, the Thai government closely regulates marijuana as a medicinal interest.
+Narcotics Act B.E 2562 on 1 January 2019, which ultimately authorized medicinal marijuana.55 Through manufacturing and sales permits, the Thai government closely regulates marijuana as a medicinal interest.
 Individual marijuana possession in specific amounts is permitted, but it must be accompanied by a prescription and certification recognized by the government.
 In 2018, the Thai government began to open universities and health professionals to investigate marijuana, resulting in the recognition that the marijuana plant has clinical value.
-As a result, the utilization of marijuana as a medicinal element may cure ailments that many Thais suffer from, such as cancer, driver syndrome, and epilepsy.
-Thai citizens can also obtain treatment at a lesser cost because it is manufactured in their nation.
+As a result, utilization of marijuana as a medicinal element may cure ailments that many Thais suffer from, such as cancer, dravert syndrome, and epilepsy.
+Thai citizens can also obtain treatment at a lesser cost because it is manufactured in their own nation.

 Thus, several findings demonstrated above that there was sufficient evidence-based data proving marijuana may be utilized for medicinal purposes.
 There were also some ongoing clinical trials evaluating marijuana's usage in medicinal therapy.
 As a result, the medicinal marijuana rules in Indonesia should be addressed.
-Even as recently as July 3, 2022, Health Minister Budi Gunadi Sadikin told reporters in Jakarta that a rule legalizing the use of marijuana for medical research will be approved soon.57 As a result, the public expects this approach to provide guarantees to researchers that marijuana use is worthy of being allowed for therapeutic purposes.
+Even as recently as July 3, 2022, Health Minister Budi Gunadi Sadikin told reporters in Jakarta that a rule legalizing the use of marijuana for medical research will be approved soon.56 As a result, the public expects this approach to provide guarantees to researchers that marijuana use is worthy of being allowed for therapeutic purposes.

-Despite the absence of considerable progress in this medical marijuana research policy, it is hoped that the government will take suitable and timely steps to legalize the use of medicinal marijuana in the Indonesian health sector.
-As a result of this medicinal marijuana research permit, researchers will presumably gain assurances that the plants utilized for the study will be simpler to obtain with Ministry of Health clearance.
+Despite the absence of considerable progress in this medical marijuana research policy, it is hoped that the government would take suitable and timely steps to legalize the use of medicinal marijuana in the Indonesian health sector.
+As a result of this medicinal marijuana research permit, researchers will presumably gain assurances that the plants utilized for study will be simpler to obtain with Ministry of Health clearance.
 Furthermore, the patient's access to medical marijuana is eased and improved.